 Eastern Turkey Tours Gobeklitepe: Although Gobeklitepe is in the Southeast Anatolia region, it is sometimes sought after by tourists as Eastern Turkey tours, and this 12,000-year-old temple can be combined into the Eastern Turkey itinerary.

-Cuisine: Eastern Anatolia is known for its unique and flavorful cuisine, influenced by both Turkish and Kurdish traditions.
+Cuisine: Eastern Anatolia is known for its unique and flavorful cuisine, influenced by Turkish and Kurdish traditions.
 Be sure to try dishes like kadayıf dolma, kuymak, and various kebabs.

 - How often are Eastern Anatolia tours conducted throughout the year?